-which would correspond to $\Theta(d)$-dense vector--- i.e. when its entries are mostly balanced.
-The proof of Theorem \ref{T:VarLinOpt} implies that $ \lerm $ is approximately $O(d/\log(d))$-sparse vector, but its first degree Hermite coefficients $\alpha_i$ are potentially $\Theta(d)$-dense vectors, especially when $d \gg n^2$.
-The $K$-convexity in the bound of the theorem, i.e.
+which is consistent with a $\Theta(d)$-dense vector, i.e., one whose entries are mostly balanced.
+The proof of Theorem \ref{T:VarLinOpt} implies that $ \lerm $ is approximately $d \cdot \exp(O(-1/(p-1)))$-sparse, but its first-degree Hermite coefficients $\alpha_i$ may be $\Theta(d)$-dense, especially when $d \gg n^2$.
+The $K$-convexity factor in the theorem's bound, i.e.,